-If you're thinking about filing a personal injury claim after any kind of accident, it's important to understand that in order to present your best case, a number of costs are unavoidable.
+If you're thinking about filing a personal injury claim after any kind of accident, it's important to understand that in order for you and your lawyer to put together your best case, a number of costs and expenses are unavoidable.
 In this article, we'll explain:

 The term "cost" includes expenses for pretty much everything else in litigation.
-The most common (and largest) costs in a personal injury lawsuit include:
+The most common (and most significant) costs in a personal injury lawsuit include:

 Let's look at each of these categories in a little more depth.